Slider2732/ESP-909/README.md

 It contains replacement Drums.h files for TR-909, TR-808, TR-707, DMX and CR-78 <br>

 Fritzing or similar schematic to be uploaded. <br>
-A quick guide Manual has been uploaded (to be converted to PDF). <br>
+A quick guide Manual has been uploaded (to be converted to PDF) <br>
 Code is commented, with full connections listed. <br>
 Demo's- <br>
 FirstMIDI.mp3 is a quick demo of the sound of ESP-909, straight after getting MIDI to work. <br>